Maninder1220/INT-ProJ/Terraform/Lerning-Journey.md

         - aws_vpc_endpoint
         when vpc endpoint is created we establish a private connection between vpc and the service .. so in our case we are connecting with s3.
         VPC can be managed using VPC endpoints, IAM policies, and bucket policies.

+    - ROUTE TABLE
+    In here we define thorugh which route our traffic will flow, i have created 6 resource for routing.

+    2 Route Table
+      - In this block we define in which vpc route are created by adding vpc_id attribute

+    2 Route
+      - In this block we are defining the flow of traffic with attributes like
+          - route_table_id
+          - destination_cider_block
+          - gateway_id or nat_gateway_id

+    2 Route Table Association
+      - In this block we define association between route table and subnet

+    So my public subnet is accessing traffic from internet gateway and private subnet form nat gateway

+    - NAT GATEWAY
+    This works as Internet gateway for my Private Subnet, and for creating a nat we must have Elastic Ip for it, so for my nat gateway i have created 2 Resource Block ie Elastic Ip Block and Nat Gateway Block.

+    In Elastip IP Resource we have to mention under attribute instance to which resource this IP belong, and In Nat Gateway Resource we have to mention to which subnet it is connected to and which Elestic Ip it have

+    - NACL
+    NACL works withing VPC at Subnet level, in this NACL i have allow inbound and ourbound through port 22, 80 and 443 for ssh , http and https respectively.

+    In NACL resource block we have to mention within which vpc our nacl work for that we mwntion vpc_id and

+    In aws_network_acl_rule we specify which type of traffic we need to allow with protocols like
+      - egress : can be true or false
+      - rule_number
+      - protocol
+      - rule_action : can be allow or deny
+      - cidr_block
+      - from_port
+      - to_port
+      - network_acl_id

+    - EC2
+    In EC2 there are few Blocks are working with each other and that is Data Block for AMI, Resource Block for EC2 and Keypair that include 2 Resource block that is tls_private_key and aws_key_pair.

+    - Internet Gateway
+    In this we have created 2 resource one for Internet gateway and other resource for attachment of Ig with the VPC